Bill Rauch: Broadway

 In 2014, Rauch directed the Broadway production of All the Way by Robert Schenkkan, after commissioning and directing the play at OSF in 2012.
 The limited-engagement production opened on March 6, 2014 at the Neil Simon Theatre and concluded on June 29, 2014.
 The production won two Tony Awards, the 2014 Tony Award for Best Play and the 2014 Tony Award for Best Performance by a Leading Actor in a Play, which went to Bryan Cranston.
 The play also won the Drama Desk and Outer Critics Circle Award for Outstanding Play.
 Rauch was nominated for both a Drama Desk and Outer Critics Circle Award for his direction.

 In 2019, Rauch again worked with Schenkkan on The Great Society, the sequel to All the Way, which ran for a twelve week limited-engagement on Broadway at The Vivian Beaumont Theater, beginning September 6, 2019.
 The play starred Emmy-winner Brian Cox as President Lyndon B. Johnson.

 Ronald O. Perelman Performing Arts Center

-In February 2018, Rauch was named the inaugural artistic director of the Ronald O. Perelman Performing Arts Center (PAC), a new, flexible midsize performance space at The World Trade Center that will produce theater, dance, music, and chamber opera.
-The PAC is slated to open in 2023.
+In February 2018, Rauch was named the inaugural artistic director of the Ronald O. Perelman Performing Arts Center (PACNYC), a new, flexible midsize performance space at The World Trade Center that will produce theater, dance, music, and chamber opera.
+The PACNYC opened in September 2023.
+Rauch's first show, co-directed with Zhalion Levingston, was Cats: The Jellicle Ball, which premiered in June 2024.